ana-ruth/instruction-extension/README.md

 Guide Me is a browser extension designed to make the internet more accessible and user-friendly.
 It simplifies navigation, highlights where they need to input their information, and provides clear guidance for common online tasks.

 ## 🌱 About:
-The internet can be overwhelming for seniors, with cluttered layouts, small text, and complex menus.
+The internet can be overwhelming for non-tech savvy users, with cluttered layouts, small text, and complex menus.
 Guide Me is built to remove those barriers.
 It provides:

 - Simplified navigation